lgeurts/lgeurts.github.io/_posts/2018-06-29-artificial-intelligence-basics.md

 ![Robot](/assets/artificial-intelligence.jpg)

-These are my personal notes.
+**These are my personal notes**.
 They are broadly intended to cover the basics for machine learning and artificial intelligence.

 Some caveats:
 * This is still very much a work in progress and it will be changing a lot.